-What is a host contractor?
+What is a host employer?

 Shared Apprenticeships employs apprentices and they are hosted by a construction organisation – known as host contractors – these organisations support apprentices on site, giving them hands on experience of the industry.
 Shared Apprenticeships is responsible for payroll, annual leave, insurance, any other HR functions and college.